etleap/etleap-redshift-dev-days/README.md

 - Pick 'Website Events' as the source.
 - This page lists the files and folders available in S3.
 Click the radio button in the top-left to select the top-level directory.
 - Click 'Wrangle Data'.
 - Wrangle the data.
-At a minimum, make sure the following rules are specified:
-  - Parse the JSON object: the input data should be correctly inferred as JSON and parsed out as a JSON object
+  - The JSON object should already be parsed by the wrangler, and each key is a column.
+  - The `timestamp` column needs to be loaded as a `datetime` object in the warehouse.
+Click on the column header.
+On the right hand side, the Wrangler will suggest "Interpret `timestamp` as date and time...".
+Select the option, then click "Add".
+  - Select the `ip` column header, and the Wrangler will suggest the "Look up geolocation..." transform.
+Select it, and click "Add".
 - Click 'Next'.
 - Pick 'Amazon Redshift' as the destination.
 - Specify the following destination values: